winstonxchen/Artificial-Intelligence-Project/Nine Men's Morris Game/README.md

 # Nine Men's Morris Game
 **Technology: MiniMax Algorithm, Alpha-Beta Pruning.**

-The program consists of eight python files.
+The program consists of eight python files:
-There are two phases in the game: Opening phase of the game and End/Mid Game, for each phase:

 MiniMaxOpening: Implements the MiniMax algorithm to find the next move in the Opening Phase of game for white.